-The Conduits mentioned under each sub-section are ranked from best to worst.
+The Conduits mentioned under each subsection are ranked from best to worst.

 Protection Paladin Potency Conduits

 - Punish the Guilty turns what was already a strong ability ( Shield of the Righteous) into an even stronger one!
-A must have for any Protection Paladin.
+A must-have for any Protection Paladin.

 - Ringing Clarity (Kyrian) allows your Divine Toll to have a chance to cast 3 more times on the main target.
-This also means that on Single Target each Divine Toll has a chance to generate 4 Holy Power!
+This also means that in Single Target each Divine Toll has a chance to generate 4 Holy Power!

 - Hallowed Discernment (Venthyr) allows Ashen Hallow to heal the lowest health ally and strikes the lowest health enemy an additional time in its duration.